Snoring Treatment in San Diego, CA at Silenso Clinic

 Yes, it can be a very good option, particularly when fitted by a board certified dental or medical sleep medicine specialist.

+Snoring and sleep apnea don’t always need to be treated together.
 The need to treat primary snoring (snoring w/o concurrent OSA) is largely dependent on how much of a problem it represents for the individual and their bed partners and other people that might be affected by the presence of snoring.
 There are multiple options, including office-based, minimally-invasive, and laser-assisted procedures that can be done under local anesthesia.

 Smoking is an indirect factor in snoring.
 It can cause nasal congestion, which will affect and worsen snoring.
 In general, smoking is dangerous and harmful to your health, and we advise quitting smoking.